 In Pumble, your team collaborates in channels.
 A channel represents a single place for a team of users to communicate with each other and share files.

-You can adjust workspace settings and choose who can create, archive, remove members and manage posting permissions in channels.
+On Business and Enterprise plans you can adjust workspace settings and choose who can create, archive, remove members and manage posting permissions in channels.

 Take a look at a short video, or read the instructions below to learn how to use channels.

 - Channels can be organized by team, project, or any category you find important

 - Team members can join and leave channels at any time

 There is no limit to how many channels you can have and you can organize them around anything relevant.

 Channels can be either public or private.

 All team members can join and everything that’s posted in them can be searched by anyone

 They require an invitation to join the channel and used for conversations that shouldn’t be available to all team members.

 Only the participants engaged in a private conversation have permission to access its contents.
 Not even the workspace owner can access a private conversation if not included as a participant.